code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 Add the `spring-kafka-test` dependency to the Maven POM file in addition to the Spring Kafka and Spring Boot dependencies.

-In the plugins section we included the `maven-surefire-plugin` to trigger an `AllSpringKafkaTests` test suite class that will be used to start the embedded server for the different unit test cases in our project.
+In the plugins section, we included the `maven-surefire-plugin` to trigger an `AllSpringKafkaTests` test suite class that will be used to start the embedded server for the different unit test cases in our project.
 This allows us to start a single embedded Kafka server and reuse it for the different unit test cases.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>